CRT may refer to any of the following:

-1. Short for Cathode-Ray Tube, a CRT is the electron beams within a monitor that move across your screen either interlaced or non-interlaced hitting phosphor dots on the inside glass tube.
+1. Short for cathode ray tube, a CRT is the electron beams in a monitor moving across your screen either interlaced or non-interlaced, hitting phosphor dots inside the glass tube.
 The picture is an example of the inside of a computer monitor that shows the CRT connected to the screen.

-Within the CRT are three electron guns, red, green, and blue.
+In the CRT are three electron guns: red, green, and blue.
 Each of these guns streams a steady flow of electrons, left to right, for each line of your monitor.
 As the electrons hit the phosphors on the CRT, the phosphor will glow certain intensities.
-As a new line begins, the guns will then begin at the left and continue right; these guns will repeat this process sometimes thousands of times until the screen has been completely drawn line by line.
+As a new line begins, the guns will then begin at the left and continue right.
+These guns will repeat this process sometimes thousands of times until the screen is completely drawn line by line.

-Once the phosphors on the CRT have been hit with an electron they only glow for a short period of time; because of this, the CRT must be refreshed, which means the process will be repeated as explained above.
-If the video card's refresh rate is not set high enough, you may encounter a flicker or a noticeable steady line scrolling from the top to the bottom of your screen.
+Once the phosphors on the CRT are hit with an electron, they only glow for a short time.
+Because of this, the CRT must be refreshed, which means the process will be repeated as explained above.
+If the video card's refresh rate is not set high enough, you may see flickers or a noticeable steady line scrolling from top to bottom of the screen.

 2. CRT is also the name of a telnet program used to connect to other computers or network devices.